mirkobunse/pkccn/README.md

-# pkccn
+# pkccn | partially-known CCN

-This package implements various algorithms for handling class-conditional label noise (CCN), also in cases where the class-wise noise rates are partially known.
+This package implements various machine learning algorithms for handling class-conditional label noise (CCN), also in cases where the class-wise noise rates are partially known.

 ```
 pip install .
 ```

-This package is part of our supplementary material for "Class-Conditional Label Noise in Astroparticle Physics", our submission to ECML-PKDD 2023.
+This package is part of our supplementary material for "Class-Conditional Label Noise in Astroparticle Physics", our publication at ECML-PKDD 2023.

-## Experimental Results
+## Supplementary material: formal proofs and additional results

-The supplementary results of our submission are given as PDF files in the `results/` directory.
+You find the 4-page supplement of our publication in the [`supplement.pdf`](supplement.pdf) file.
+The results of additional experiments are placed in the `results/` directory.

 ## Usage